 The key is to have an open mind so you can find opportunities when they present themselves.
-Here are 60 small business ideas in the Philippines which you could consider for 2017.

 Best Small Business Ideas in the Philippines for 2017